Gordon Sherwood: Biography

 Born in Evanston, Illinois to parents who he called "frustrated musicians", Sherwood was one of two children.
 His father, Emery, had studied music for a few semesters before becoming an accountant.
 Sherwood and his sister both learned to play piano as small children and showed exceptional talent, but much of his upbringing was outside the home as the parents removed both children from their home during childhood.
 They put the sister in a psychiatric hospital and sent him to military school.
 His parents called him a rebel and saw no value in his pursuit of becoming a composer.
 He changed schools twice after suffering abuse by a principal and fellow cadets.

 He studied music at Western Michigan College and earned a Master of Music degree at the University of Michigan in 1955.
-In 1957 he won the 12th George Gershwin Memorial Award for "Introduction and Allegro", which were composed as the third and fourth movements of his First Symphony, Opus 3.
-The competition, whose laureates include many of the most successful post-war American composers of classical music such as Peter Mennin (1945) Ned Rorem (1948) and George Rochberg (1953), was judged by notable composers including Samuel Barber, Aaron Copland, Morton Gould, Gian-Carlo Menotti and awarded a Carnegie Hall premiere with a one-thousand dollar prize.
+In 1957 he won the 12th George Gershwin Memorial Award for "Introduction and Allegro", which were composed as the third and fourth movements of his First Symphony, Op.
+3. The competition, whose laureates include many of the most successful post-war American composers of classical music such as Peter Mennin (1945) Ned Rorem (1948) and George Rochberg (1953), was judged by notable composers including Samuel Barber, Aaron Copland, Morton Gould, Gian Carlo Menotti and awarded a Carnegie Hall premiere with a one-thousand dollar prize.
 Sherwood attended the Tanglewood Music Center, where he studied under Copland.
 A 1959 Fulbright Fellowship and two stipends from the Reemtsma Begabtenförderungswerk financed composition studies with Philipp Jarnach at the Hochschule für Musik und Theater Hamburg, Germany.
 During a break from his fellowship studies in Hamburg in 1960, Sherwood was arrested for vandalising an Elvis poster in the New York City Subway.
 According to his autobiography, he worked for a New York City music publisher.
 Out of frustration with his job, dispatching heavy boxes of sheet music orders that were mostly Elvis Presley's songs, he defaced a poster with red paint and profanity.
-This was the year in which his supporter, friend and father-figure, Dmitri Mitropoulos died.
-Sherwood's German girlfriend Ruth, pleaded to the judge for sympathy in consideration of their financial situation and his musical talent, for which she provided a copy of the N.Y.
-Philharmonic program as proof, and he was let go.
+This was the year in which his supporter, friend and father-figure, Dimitri Mitropoulos died.
+Sherwood's German girlfriend Ruth, pleaded to the judge for sympathy in consideration of their financial situation and his musical talent, for which she provided a copy of the New York Philharmonic program as proof, and he was let go.
 Ruth, herself a soprano, subsequently married Sherwood and after three years studying in Hamburg beginning in 1959, they moved to Rome where he studied for another six years.
 In 1964 he won first prize at the Accademia di Santa Cecilia where his teacher until 1967 was Goffredo Petrassi.